Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 **Contoso Ltd.** has identified **GitHub Copilot**, an AI-powered coding assistant, as a potential solution and enrolled you in a challenge series to explore and understand its capabilities.
 Your mission is to get started with **GitHub Copilot**, setting it up in your coding environment, exploring its features, and using it for code generation and suggestions. **GitHub Copilot** is a groundbreaking AI-powered coding companion seamlessly integrated into **Visual Studio Code**, designed to enhance your coding experience.
 By leveraging machine learning, Copilot assists developers in crafting code by intelligently suggesting completions and generating contextually relevant code snippets.

-Imagine navigating a complex coding project and encountering puzzles that demand meticulous attention to detail. **GitHub Copilot** steps in as your coding ally, offering insightful suggestions and autocompletions tailored to the coding context.
+Imagine navigating a complex coding project and encountering puzzles that demand meticulous attention to detail. **GitHub Copilot** steps in as your coding ally, offering insightful suggestions and autocompletion tailored to the coding context.
 This not only boosts coding efficiency but also serves as a valuable learning tool, providing a deeper understanding of coding structures and patterns.

 You will experiment with **GitHub Copilot** in various coding scenarios, such as creating a Python/JavaScript-based calculator and an application that fetches weather data from APIs.
 You will also leverage GitHub Copilot to refactor given code snippets and debug intentionally flawed code, thereby understanding the process of code improvement and effective debugging.
 Moreover, you will explore the integration of **GitHub Copilot** with GitHub Codespaces, a feature that extends the collaborative potential of your coding environment.
 This will allow you to understand how Copilot can be utilized in a collaborative coding environment, enabling teams to work seamlessly on projects regardless of geographical boundaries.